jgehrcke/gipc/docs/index.rst

     $ pip install hg+https://bitbucket.org/jgehrcke/gipc

-Note that the latter requires the most recent version of `distribute <http://packages.python.org/distribute/>`_ which can be installed by executing
+Note that the latter requires a recent version of `distribute <http://packages.python.org/distribute/>`_ which can be installed by executing
 `distribute_setup.py <http://python-distribute.org/distribute_setup.py>`_.